pa-0/Razer-Synapse-Control/README.md

 # Razer-Synapse-Control

 A bat file that kills Razer Synapse's services and processes then sets them to manual.

-RunAsAdmin.
+Run as admin.

 # Razer-Killer

 It simply terminates the Razer app; no services are changed.

-RunAsAdmin.
+Run as admin.

 ## Suggestions